-As we end another year and preparing for 2019 to start… With a humble and wide open heart–thank you for following, sharing and modeling my work (whether via my blog posts, Facebook posts, tweets, books, and speaking at events) over these past 12 months.
+As we end another year and prepare for 2019 to start… With a humble and wide-open heart–thank you for following, sharing, and modeling my work (whether via my blog posts, Facebook posts, tweets, books, or speaking at events) over these past 12 months.

 Every year I like to reflect on the past 12 months, I took some time to gather whatever insights I can and focus on the year ahead.
 I wanted to share with you the greatest value to me over 2018, I will try to summarize it in this blog post.